Australian Government Bureau of Meteorology

 HEAVY RAINFALL for the following areas:

-Gulf Country, Northern Goldfields and Upper Flinders, North West and Channel Country
+Gulf Country, Northern Goldfields and Upper Flinders and North West

 Emergency services advise people to: